top of page

 General Booking:

-How do I book an event, camp, ropes course day, etc?
+Booking an event, a camp, a ropes course day, etc:

 There are two ways to book an event: Call our office at (208) 634 - 2083 or email us at camp@quakerhillcamp.com